Arnie Teves: Expulsion

 On August 16, 2023, as he was being sought for the murder of Negros Oriental governor Roel Degamo, Teves was unanimously expelled by the House of Representatives due to his abandonment of duty, prolonged absence, and "indecent behavior on social media."
 With this, he became the first expelled representative since the restoration of the Congress in 1987.
 In response, his lawyer Ferdinand Topacio called the body a "kangaroo court".

 Following his expulsion, the Commission on Elections announced that a special election would be held to choose his successor on December 9, 2023.
 However, on November 8, the body cancelled the elections following a resolution from the House of Representatives which cited concerns about the situation in the district and an appeal by Teves against his expulsion in the Supreme Court.
 In the 2025 Philippine House of Representatives elections, Teves was succeeded by Degamo's widow, Janice, who defeated Teves' aunt Janice.

-Suspect in the assassination of Roel Degamo
+Murder cases

+2019 killing of Miguel Lopez Dungog

+Negros Oriental Provincial Board member Miguel Lopez Dungog was shot dead outside the Silliman Medical Center in Dumaguete in 2019.
+Teves along with Richard Cuadra and Rolando Pinili were charged with murder for Dungog's killing.
+In January 2026, the three suspects were acquitted from charges due to insufficient evidence from the prosecution.